danielkagemann/coding/README.md

   },
   "code": {
     "text": <your code snippet. you can use source-to-string.js for JSON string>
-    "language": <language. at the moment only swift is supported>
+    "language": <language. at the moment only swift is supported>, "code": <milliseconds between type writing>
+  },
+  "style": {
+    "background": <background from preset>,
+    "text": <hex value of color for text>
   }
 }
 ```

 ## upcoming features

-- more slides
+- more slides: next with delay
 - error handling for invalid json configuration
 - placement (at the moment all is centered)
-- background with gradient presets
+- min-width of terminal
 - adding images with placement
 - more languages (typescript/javascript)
 - control panel (refresh, manual mode)